 To shed light on the value of design, we asked Julian Frood, Environmental Designer at BrandCulture, how he sees the world as a designer and problem solver.

-Do you think you see the world differently as an environmental designer?
+Do you think you see the world differently as an experiential designer?

 It’s given me a greater appreciation of craftsmanship and the saying, “the devil is in the detail”.
 I understand that what might seem an insignificant sign or graphic to someone else was actually – dare I say – a piece of art.

-Why did you first become interested in environmental design?
+Why did you first become interested in experiential design?